Last Updated: 17th Feb, 2021

 Let’s get started…

 Gamification is the application of Game thinking and game mechanism (points, quizzes, incentives) in a non-game context in order to affect behavior.
-Businesses use gamification to increase their conversion rate i.e. to increase sales, user engagement, ROI, data quality, the speed of the process and improve learning.
+Online businesses and eCommerce stores use gamification to improve their conversion rates, sales, user engagement, ROI, data quality, speed of the process and learning.

-Gamification is channelizing people’s feeling for competition, winning, achievement and status to help achieve your business objectives.
+When we channelize people’s feelings for competition, winning, achievement and status to help achieve business objectives, they tend to purchase more with the sense of winning.
 Following are the most popular techniques that will give you a clear picture of what is Gamification in business.

-IPad case Company DODO CASE uses gamification to their online website.
+IPad case Company DODO CASE uses gamification on their online website.
 They have added game-like elements to their product screen.
 Instead of providing customers with a boring list of products available, they offer a fully interactive workshop environment.
-They let the customers customize their own iPad case by choosing the exterior color, the interior color, the elastic of the case and any message to be added to the case.
-Also, check the image above, they have a ruler as a progress bar for the customization, which also adds a fun element to customization.
+They let the customers customize their own iPad case by choosing the color for the exterior as well as the interior, the elastic and for any message to be added to the case.
+Also, as shown in the above image, they have provided a ruler in the progress bar for the customization, adding a fun element on the website for customization.

 (Source: Keep earthquakes weird)